-The district will select an architect or engineer (as applicable) to draft specification for a construction project.
-The CSP includes specification, scope of work, construction documents/drawings, selection criteria, relative weights and methodology, estimated budget, project scope, schedule, and other information required for contractors to respond to the proposal.
+The district will select an architect or engineer based on qualifications (as applicable) to draft specifications for a construction project.
+The CSP includes specifications, scope of work, construction documents/drawings, selection criteria, relative weights and methodology, estimated budget, project scope, schedule, and other information required for contractors to respond to the proposal.
 The district's legal counsel drafts the language for the construction contracts which are included in the CSP.

-The district includes in the Request for Competitive Sealed Proposal as applicable such requirements as bid security, payment bonds, performance bonds, insurance certificate, references (including district or agency, project, cost of project, date completed), criminal background certification, criminal background check requirements, conflict of interest, disclosure of interested parties and prevailing wage schedules.
+The district includes in the Request for Competitive Sealed Proposal the necessary and applicable requirements such as but not limited to bid security, payment bonds, performance bonds, insurance requirements, references (including district or agency, project, cost of project, date completed), criminal background certification, criminal background check requirements, conflict of interest, disclosure of interested parties and prevailing wage schedules.
+NOTE: Payment bonds are required at \$25,000 and performance bonds are required at \$100,000 based on project cost.